 Solar energy is the fastest growing and most affordable source of new electricity in America.
-Over 3 million installations have been built across the country—with 1 million being built in the last two years.
 As the cost of solar energy systems dropped significantly, more Americans and businesses have taken advantage of clean energy.

 The Solar Energy Technologies Office (SETO) funds research and development across the solar energy spectrum to drive innovation, lower costs, and support the transition to a decarbonized power sector by 2035 and a decarbonized economy by 2050.

 These resources cover a variety of topics for energy consumers including the process of choosing and installing a solar energy system and its value.Learn More

 Developed by the U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO), these guides provide overviews of the federal solar investment tax credit, known as the ITC, for homeowners, businesses, and solar manufacturers.Learn More